Almost all entries in the character table of the symmetric group are multiples of any given prime: Introduction

 \section{Introduction}

 In~\cite{Miller2019}, Miller computed the character table of $S_N$ for all $N$ up to $38$, and noticed that the proportion of entries not divisible by $2$, $3$, or $5$ seemed to tend to zero.
-Based on this, he conjectured that, for every fixed prime $p$, almost every entry in the character table of $S_N$ is divisible by $p$ as $N\to\infty$.
-Recently, Gluck~\cite{Gluck2019} (for $p=2$) and Morotti~\cite{Morotti2020} (for all primes $p$) have shown that the proportion of entries not divisible by $p$ in a sparse but infinite set of columns of the character table tends to zero, and it has been known for a long time, due to work of McKay~\cite{McKay1972}, that almost every character of $S_N$ has even degree.
-Even more recently, the first author~\cite{Peluse2020} proved Miller's conjecture for $p=2,3,5,7,11,$ and $13$.
+Based on this, he conjectured that, for every fixed prime $q$, almost every entry in the character table of $S_N$ is divisible by $q$ as $N\to\infty$.
+It has been known for a long time, due to work of McKay~\cite{McKay1972}, that almost every character of $S_N$ has even degree.
+Recently, Gluck~\cite{Gluck2019} showed that the proportion of odd entries in a sparse but infinite set of columns of the character table tends to zero (see also the results of Malik, Stan, and Zaharescu~\cite{MalikStanZaharescu2014} on zeros in certain columns of the character table), and Morotti~\cite{Morotti2020} made further progress on Miller's conjecture for each fixed prime $q$.
+Even more recently, the first author~\cite{Peluse2020} proved Miller's conjecture for $q=2,3,5,7,11,$ and $13$.

 In this paper, we completely resolve Miller's conjecture, proving it for all primes.
-We also give an explicit bound, uniform in $p$ almost up to $\log{N}$, for the number of entries in the character table not divisible by $p$: \begin{theorem} Let $N$ be large, and $p \le (\log N)/(\log \log N)^2$ be a prime.
-The number of entries in the character table of $S_N$ that are not divisible by $p$ is at most
+We also give an explicit bound, uniform in $q$ almost up to $\log{N}$, for the number of entries in the character table not divisible by $q$.

+\begin{theorem} Let $p(N)$ denote the number of unrestricted partitions of $N$, so that $p(N)^2$ denotes the number entries in the character table for $S_N$.
+Let $N$ be large, and let $q$ be a prime with $q \le (\log N)/(\log \log N)^2$.
+The number of entries in the character table of $S_N$ that are not divisible by $q$ is at most

 In particular, almost all entries in the character table for $S_N$ are multiples of

 \end{theorem}